JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 - Excimer Lasers (XeCl at 308 nm, ArF at 193 nm) → Used in eye surgery, could be adapted for tumor antigen fragmentation.

 IR frequency light interacts with water much more than UV.
 Thus will produce more heat and scattering.
 Water strongly absorbs IR radiation because its molecular vibrations (stretching and bending of O-H bonds) match the energy of IR photons.
 A skin cell is approximately 30 um in diameter, which corresponds to 109,000 water molecules lined up end to end.
 Near-IR (800 nm+) would get absorbed by tissue water before reaching the target.
 Nevertheless, femtosecond (fs) or picosecond (ps) pulsed IR lasers further might allow intracellular disruption of organic bonds before heating.
 Pulsed IR lasers are tuned to a wavelength in the ~1300–1500 nm range may also minimize heating but maximize bond breaking.
 Alternatively, low-energy pulses could cause nanobubble formation or localized pressure bursts, rather than full vaporization.

+What I think would happen is once you injected my cancer vaccine into the body, there’s a bloody little neutrophils would come along and squirt protease everywhere, effectively denaturing it.
+A better approach might be to pulse APC’s in the lab and then inject those into the patient.
+Or encapsulate the vaccine in liposomes.

+Neutrophils (and other myeloid cells) can indeed respond rapidly to foreign material by releasing reactive oxygen species, proteases, and other enzymes, which could degrade your carefully prepared antigen fragments before they reach antigen-presenting cells (APCs) in a meaningful way.
+This "bystander destruction" is a known issue in vaccine design, especially with tumor lysate-based vaccines.

+Here are three viable strategies to improve the vaccine's efficacy:

+1\.
+Ex Vivo Pulsing of APCs (like dendritic cells):

+Pros: Highly controlled, allows precise loading of tumor antigens onto MHC molecules.

+Cons: Labor-intensive, expensive, and usually autologous (patient-specific).

+Potential Optimization: You could combine this with maturation signals (e.g., LPS, CD40L, poly I:C) to enhance APC activation before reinfusion.

+2\.
+Liposome or Nanoparticle Encapsulation:

+Pros: Protects antigens from extracellular degradation, improves delivery to lymph nodes, and can be decorated with targeting ligands (e.g., mannose for dendritic cells).

+Cons: Requires formulation work and quality control, but very scalable and compatible with off-the-shelf approaches.

+Pro Tip: Co-encapsulate immune adjuvants (e.g., CpG, MPLA) with your antigens to boost the immune response.

+3\.
+Hydrogel or Matrix-Based Slow Release:

+Pros: Sustained antigen presentation mimics a persistent infection, allowing better immune training.

+Cons: Slightly more invasive depending on the delivery route.

+Optional Twist: Use enzymatically responsive hydrogels that degrade in response to MMPs or neutrophil elastase, slowly releasing antigen in inflamed tissue.

 **Methodology**